-The Disability Visibility Project (DVP)® is an online community dedicated to recording, amplifying, and sharing disability media and culture.
+The Disability Visibility Project® is an online community dedicated to recording, amplifying, and sharing disability media and culture.

 The DVP is also a community partnership with StoryCorps, a national oral history organization.
 Our aim is to create disabled media that is intersectional, multi-modal, and accessible.